Native American Art --> Native American Jewelry

 The Indian Arts and Crafts Act: US law against passing off fake American Indian crafts as genuine.

-Antique Indian Silver Jewelry: Article on the history of modern Navajo and other southwest Indian silverwork.
+Antique Indian Silver Jewelry: Article on the history of Navajo and other southwest Indian silverwork.

-Heishi Jewelry: Article on the history and crafting of Native American heishi necklaces.
+Heishi Jewelry: Article on the history and crafting of Native American necklaces from heishi beads.

-The History of American Indian Jewelry: Actually only the history of Southwest Indian silver and turquoise jewelry, but still informative.
+The History of American Indian Jewelry: Actually only the history of Southwest Indian turquoise and silver jewelry, but still informative.

 Beads and Beadwork: Meaning, history, and techniques of American Indian beaded jewelry in various tribes.

-Native American Jewelry: Orrin contributed to this larger directory of Indian crafts, many of which are authentic.
+American Indian Jewelry: Orrin contributed to this larger directory of authentic crafts made by Native American Indians.

 American Indian Cultures: View our pages for individual Indian tribes, most of which have artistic information.